What time is the coronavirus briefing today? How to watch latest announcement

 When is the coronavirus briefing time today?

-Prime Minister Boris Johnson is expected to hold a news briefing at around 7pm, after he addresses MPs in the House of Commons earlier in the afternoon.
+Prime Minister Boris Johnson is expected to hold a news briefing at around 5pm.

 Until the end of June, the government had been holding daily COVID-19 briefings from Downing Street, but in the time since it has only been addressing the public when there has been significant new information to report.